SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/README.md

 9. Train using the selected advanced configuration
 10. Save the final model, tokenizer, configuration, and training metadata

 At this stage, the validation layer consists of a saved BioClinicalBERT classifier, tokenizer, training configuration, and calibrated decision threshold.
-These artefacts are used in the downstream evaluation and inference stages to assign contextual validity scores to rule-generated candidate entities.
+These artifacts are used in the downstream evaluation and inference stages to assign contextual validity scores to rule-generated candidate entities.

 ##
 ## 10.9 Development Refinement